purv95/CSP/README.md

 # CSP
 Constraint Satisfactibility Problem - Python

-Using forward checking and back tracking
+Using forward checking and back tracking.

 Clone and run with puzzle.txt or sudoku.csv